České Budějovice: Sacral monuments

-The Dominican monastery with the Church of the Presentation of the Blessed Virgin Mary are the oldest monuments in the historic centre of České Budějovice.
+The Dominican Monastery with the Church of the Presentation of the Blessed Virgin Mary are the oldest monuments in the historic centre of České Budějovice.
 The monastery was founded in 1265 together with the city.
 The originally Gothic buildings were rebuilt in the Baroque style.
 The monastery was abolished in 1785.
 In 1865, the church was modified in the neo-Gothic style.

 The former Capuchin monastery was founded in 1614.
 The Church of Saint Anne was built in the early Baroque style in 1615–1621.
 The monastery was abolished in 1804 and its building was rebuilt in the Neoclassical style in 1843–1844.
-In the 1980s, the church was changed into a concert hall.
+In the 1980s, the church was converted into a concert hall.

-The Church of Saint Nicholas is a three-nave basilica, located near the main city square.
+The Cathedral of Saint Nicholas is a three-nave basilica, located near the main city square.
 It was founded in 1265.
 After the fire in 1641, it was rebuilt in the Renaissance style.
 In 1785, the church was promoted to a cathedral.

 The Church of the Holy Family was built in the neo-Gothic style in 1886–1887.
 It has a valuable Beuron Art School decoration of the interior.

 The Church of Saints John the Baptist and Procopius was founded in the first half of the 13th century, in the original village before the foundation of the royal city.
-It was expanded and modified many times; its present appearance is the result of regotization in 1872.
+It was expanded and modified many times; its present appearance is the result of regotisation in 1872.
 Next to the church is the oldest cemetery in České Budějovice with many valuable tombstones.